rutvikk99/synapse/demos/module1/README.md

     ![The orchestrate hub is highlighted.](media/orchestrate-hub.png "Orchestrate hub")

-    Manage orchestration pipelines within the Orchestrate hub.
-If you are familiar with Azure Data Factory, then you will feel at home in this hub.
-The pipeline creation experience is the same as in ADF, which gives you another powerful integration built in to Synapse Analytics, removing the need to use Azure Data Factory for data movement and transformation pipelines.

 2. Expand Pipelines and select **1 Master Pipeline (1)**.
 Point out the **Activities (2)** that can be added to the pipeline, and show the **pipeline canvas (3)** on the right.

     ![The pipelines group is expanded within the Orchestrate hub.](media/orchestrate-pipelines.png "Orchestrate - Pipelines")